Civilian casualties during Operation Allied Force: April 27, 1999: First bombing of Surdulica

-April 29–May 1, 1999: Bombings in Montenegro and Kosovo
+April 29–May 1, 1999: Montenegro and Kosovo

 On April 29, 1999, one woman was killed and three more people were injured from shrapnel during the bombing of Tuzi.
-On April 30, 1999, NATO bombs struck Murino, a village located near Plav, killing six civilians of whom three were under the age of 16.
+On April 30, 1999, NATO bombs struck Murino, a village located near Plav, killing six civilians of whom three were children under the age of 16.

 On May 1, 1999, a Niš-Ekspres bus taking passengers to Kosovo was hit by NATO missiles when it crossed a bridge in the village of Lužane near Podujevo.
 The number of casualties reported from the Niš-Ekspres bombing vary, with Human Rights Watch recording 39 civilians killed whereas the Minister of Health Leposava Milićević reported that 47 civilians killed in the bus bombing had been identified.

 In a separate attack, also on May 1, 1999, at least 12 civilians were killed when a Romani neighborhood in Prizren was struck by NATO bombs.

 May 4, 1999: Bus bombing in Savine Vode

 On May 4, 1999, a bus was destroyed in the village of Savine Vode near Peć, with 17 civilian deaths.
 NATO denied responsibility, however a remnant of a bomb found in Savine Vode after the attack had the markings of Magnavox, an American electronics manufacturer.
 The Yugoslav government submitted further evidence to Human Rights Watch, after which Human Rights Watch counted the casualties as those inflicted by NATO.